-Unfortunately, the conference to mark CEWS’ 20th anniversary cannot take place on April 20, 2021 at GESIS in Cologne due to the Covid-19 pandemic.
+Unfortunately, the conference to mark CEWS’ 20th anniversary could not take place in April 2021 at GESIS in Cologne due to the Covid-19 pandemic.

 20 Years Of CEWS - Facts & Figures

 How many third-party funded projects has CEWS acquired in the 20 years of its existence?
 How many people have subscribed to CEWSjournal?
 How far is Cologne Cathedral from CEWS' office in the GESIS building?
 Answers to these and other facts are provided by our infographic (485 kB).